hovven/Places/README.md

 Overview

-This project enhances the Wikipedia iOS app to handle deep links that navigate directly to the ‘Places’ tab with specified coordinates.
+This project is a test to showcase enhancements to the Wikipedia iOS app.
+The enhancements will allow for handling deep links that navigate directly to the ‘Places’ tab with specified coordinates.

 #### Repositories